Probing anyonic statistics via Mach-Zehnder interferometry in quantum computers

-Overall, the $2^8$ dimensional Hilbert space is broken down into $2^3$ dimensional block-diagonal sectors, which are spanned by the spinon number eigenstates, labelled by $A_{1,2,3}=\pm 1$.
-Note that the star operators $A_s$ do not commute with the Hamiltonian due to the presence of a transverse field $\Gamma$.
-However, given that their coupling constant (namely, the spinon energy cost) is dominant in our system~\footnote{This statement shall remain true even when we consider coupling to a bath later on.}, different spinon number sectors are well separated in energy and one can gain useful insight into the behaviour of the system by working at fixed spinon number.
-The sector of primary interest in our work will be the single spinon sector, where the transverse field $\Gamma$ can be seen as a hopping term for the spinon along the toric ladder.
-Notably, a spinon prepared at a given star $s$ can hop, say, to $s+1$ by acting with the transverse field on the spin along the top or the bottom leg of the ladder, and the overall motion is given by the interference of the two trajectories, on either side of the intervening plaquette $p$.
-This is where $B_p=+1$ (no vison) leads to perfect constructive interference, and $B_p=-1$ (vison) leads to perfect destructive interference: the spinon is unable to move along the ladder if a vison is present in the adjacent plaquette, as shown in Fig.~\ref{fig:schematics} (b).
+The sector of primary interest in our work will be the single spinon sector.
+Importantly, a spinon at a given star can hop to neighboring stars by applying the transverse field on the spin at the top or the bottom leg of the ladder, as flipping a single spin reverses the sign of $A_s$ for the two stars to which the spin belongs.
+The overall motion is then given by the interference of the two trajectories, on either side of the intervening plaquette $p$: if $B_p=+1$ (no vison), constructive interference allows the motion, but if $B_p=-1$ (vison), destructive interference blocks the spinon motion along the ladder, as shown in Fig.~\ref{fig:schematics} (b).

-To put all this to the test, we contrast the behaviour of quantum quenches that start from a state with a single spinon localised on the leftmost star ($A_1=-1$, $A_{2,3}=+1$), and three distinct vison number eigenstates: (i) no vison ($B_{2,3}=+1$); (ii) a single vison on the centre-left plaquette ($B_{2}=-1$, $B_{3}=+1$); and (iii) a single vison on the centre-right plaquette ($B_{2}=+1$, $B_{3}=-1$)~\footnote{As mentioned earlier, the quantum numbers of $B_{1,4}$ and of the string operator are inconsequential and shall not be discussed here.}.
-In the extreme scenario where spinon number sectors are completely separated in energy, the Hamiltonian time evolution leads to a static spinon at $s=1$ in case (ii), a delocalized spinon all stars in case (i), and a delocalized spinon across $s=1,2$ in case (iii).
-We will then compare this ideal Mach-Zehnder interferometer setup to situations where energy scales are finite and noise is present in the system, as appropriate for any implementation in a noisy quantum device.
+To test this, we examine quantum quenches starting from an initial state with a single spinon localized on the leftmost star for four different vison configurations: no vision and a single vison in each of the three plaquettes.

+In the limiting scenario where spinon number sectors are infinitely separated in energy, the Hamiltonian time evolution leads to a spinon delocalized across all stars in the absence of a vison, and delocalized on all stars to the left of the vison in the presence of a vison, with the stars to the right of the vison remaining inaccessible.

+We will then compare this ideal Mach-Zehnder interferometer setup with scenarios where energy scales are finite and noise is present, relevant to realistic quantum devices.